Please wait. Due to its content this page might take a while to load...

 As bundling the project creates an assets folder as well, you can copy the bundled folder wherever you like to.
 As all paths are relative paths, Pandoras Box is able to load all the content.
 It will not become inconsistent any more.

-Click here (or use CTRL-W) to close the current project.
+Click here (or use the shortcut [Ctrl + W]) to close the current project.